vincentsijben/genart-website/introduction-to-technology-driven-art/index.md

 tags: maastricht, art, p5js, processing
 date: September 10th, 2022
 twitter-card: summary_large_image
-twitter-title: Introduction Technology Driven Art
+twitter-title: An introduction to Creative Coding - Technology Driven Art
 twitter-description: workshops p5.js at Maastricht Institute of Art
 twitter-image: https://genart.nl/introduction-to-technology-driven-art/creative-coding-background.png
 ---

+## Workshop Maastricht Institute of Arts
+This page

 ## Random seeds
 Using a seed for a `random()` function is literally that: 'seeding' the formula that generates a new (pseudo) random number.